Posted on

 When it comes to an interview, you can never be too prepared.

-Being selected for an interview is already a success – you have been chosen amongst many candidates, who applied for the position, so research and preparation is essential to for interview success.
+Being selected for an interview is already a success – you have been chosen amongst many candidates, who applied for the position, so research and preparation is essential for interview success.

 To help you organise and plan ahead, we have come up with some useful tips to help you along the way and ensure your interview gets off to a great start.